-A clear cloud exit strategy is absolutly necessary when moving to the cloud.
+A clear cloud exit strategy is absolutely necessary when moving to the cloud.
 Ensuring both compliance and business continuity - and avoiding vendor lock-in - are the primary reasons.

 Today, large companies can no longer do without the advantages of the cloud.
 The competitive pressure of digitalization requires migration to the cloud.
 At the same time, high regulatory demands are being placed on outsourcing - especially in critical industries.
 And using public cloud is outsourcing!

 Placing oneself in the hands of the hyperscalers involves risks.
-You generally don't have to worry about security: Amazon, Microsft and Google do a lot to keep their offers safe.
+You generally don't have to worry about security: Amazon, Microsft, and Google do a lot to keep their offers safe.
 Compliance and vendor lock-in is a different matter: It is important to clarify which data and solutions end up with which cloud providers.
 For this purpose, a clear exit strategy is required in addition to the (multi-)cloud architecture and the cloud sourcing strategy.
-A high profile example is that of Dropbox leaving AWS in favour of hosting their workloads themselves.
+A high-profile example is that of Dropbox leaving AWS in favor of hosting their workloads themselves.

 In certain critical industries, a documented exit strategy is more than just a good idea, it is a regulatory requirement.

 The banking sector is one of the most heavily regulated industries.
 The regulators also deal with the cloud use of companies.
 The European Banking Authority, for example, requires an exit strategy for outsourced critical or important functions in its EBA Guidelines on outsourcing arrangements under chapter 15.
 This includes the use of the public cloud.